GMDDTK/Scientometrics-Knowledge-Structure/README.md

 Run the scripts from the repository root.
 First run `Embedding.py` to generate `embeddings.npy`, then run the clustering scripts. `Hierarchical Aggregation.py` uses the retained spectral-clustering output.

 The generated embedding matrix is not stored in the repository because of its size.
 It can be regenerated from `all.txt` using `Embedding.py`.

-## Contact

-Questions about the data or additional materials may be directed to the corresponding author at `djun_zheng@163.com`.